Transgender people in sports: Australia

 In June 2019, Sport Australia and the Australian Human Rights Commission published a report together with the Coalition of Major Professional and Participation Sports (COMPPS).
 The report is targeted to sporting organizations at all levels from community sport to elite sport in the context of promoting an inclusive environment for transgender and gender diverse people in sport across the country.
 The COMPPS consists of member organisations in Australia including: Australian Football League, Cricket Australia, Football Federation Australia, National Rugby League, Netball Australia, Rugby Australia and Tennis Australia.

 Rugby Australia released guidelines which permit transgender participants to play the game on a case-by-case basis for community rugby competitions at the amateur level, but remain aligned with World Rugby's policy for professional rugby.

 In August 2019, Cricket Australia released their guidelines for inclusion.
 The guidelines serve to promote an inclusive environment for gender diverse participants playing community cricket and allows players to participate in the gender with which they identify rather than their sex, without requiring medical examinations.

 In terms of grassroots sport clubs, the Australian not-for-profit sporting inclusion program Pride in Sport maintains a directory of independent LGBTQ sporting clubs in Australia.
 This listing published an extensive number of sports having at least one club within each of the states and territories of the country.

+United States

+In November 2025, USA Hockey updated their Participant Eligibility Policy to limit athletes to registering for programs "based on their sex assigned at birth".
+The change, which was not publicly announced, went into effect on April 1, 2026.

+In February 2026, USA Rugby announced that effective February 20, trans women were no longer eligible to compete in the women's division, but "any athlete registered as male" could continue to compete in the men's division.